 A January 2021 data-mine from @SciresM (shared to ResetEra forums) confirmed that the latest firmware update references some new Switch hardware called "Aura."
 If this is the Nintendo Switch Pro, then the system itself may not be too far off.

-With titles like The Legend of Zelda: Breath of the Wild 2 and Bayonetta 3 in the pipeline, it'd make a lot of sense to launch those alongside a more powerful system this fall.
+With titles like The Legend of Zelda: Breath of the Wild 2 and Bayonetta 3 in the pipeline and multiple reports of a 2021 release now happened, it'd make a lot of sense for the system to launch this year.